 In her quest to find recycled, recyclable, biodegradable, and/or reusable shipping supplies, Erin Kimmett founded eco-friendly packaging and shipping supply company EcoEnclose.
 In 2005, Erin quickly realized there weren’t any great eco-friendly packaging options, which started the search for, and development of, EcoEnclose, whose first product was the recycled poly mailer, now 100% recycled, 50% post consumer resin, and recyclable!
 In 2015, Saloni and Kyle acquired EcoEnclose after years of searching for a business whose mission aligned with their own.
 They loved the values that EcoEnclose was built upon and saw its tremendous potential for growth.
 EcoEnclose has now expanded into over 200 shipping solutions, almost all of which are 100% recycled and recyclable!

-On Point Patterns There is no shortage of talent outside of New York and Los Angeles but, for many, the resources the coasts enjoy are not always readily available.
+There is no shortage of talent outside of New York and Los Angeles but, for many, the resources the coasts enjoy are not always readily available.
 Chicago-based OnPoint Patterns helps fill the void with a comprehensive knowledge of the sewn product industry that provides a one-stop shop for both budding and established designers.

 Thomas Gavin is a photographer working in Chicago and Los Angeles.
 Recently, his portrait of Damon Williams was featured in TIME Magazine’s “Person of the Year” issue.